 While the UK Government has sought to buffer people from these pressures through help with energy support, the scale and duration of rising living costs mean that, the role of employers in supporting the financial wellbeing of their workers has come under the spotlight.

-New analysis from the Work Foundation explores the role employers should play in the financial wellbeing of their workers through and beyond the cost of living crisis and is supported by a practical guide which outlines steps employers should consider in developing their own approach to financial wellbeing, along with case study examples.
+New analysis from the Work Foundation explores the role employers should play in the financial wellbeing of their workers through and beyond the cost of living crisis and is supported by an employer guide which outlines steps employers should consider in developing their own approach to financial wellbeing, along with case study examples.

 Staff wellbeing is a priority for many employers during the cost of living crisis but support has often been responsive, ad-hoc and short-term